 Subject Leaders are responsible for the monitoring of their subject, which includes quality assurance via observations, learner walks, analysis of data, moderation of work and scrutiny of work.
-Please also refer to Assessment Policy which includes detailed information on our monitoring processes, including information on ‘Progress files’.
+Please also refer to Assessment Policy, which includes detailed information on our monitoring processes.

-Planned observations are recorded on a ‘Teaching & Learning’ database, which stores data on grades.
-This data enables staff to analyses teacher performance as well as providing subject leaders with data on the quality of subject teaching for their area of responsibility.
+Planned observations are recorded on a ‘Teaching & Learning’ database, which stores data on areas of strengths and areas for development.
+This data enables SLT to analyse teacher performance across the school.

 Coaching & Mentoring

-Staff jointly plan their teaching in teams and carry out peer observations to review their planning and evaluate the effectiveness of the teaching and learning.
+Staff collaboratively plan their teaching in coaching partnerships and may carry out peer observations to review and develop their pedagogy and evaluate the effectiveness of the teaching and learning.

 Our local governing body is responsible for monitoring the way the school’s curriculum is implemented.
 There are calendared meetings on the school self evaluation calendar of when they meet.